hoangsvit/eplus.dev/clnl3nkk1000309mj42on7hbn.md

 ### 8 – Boot Eloquent Traits

 We all write traits that are being used by Eloquent models.
-If you need to initialize something in your trait when an event happened in the model, you can boot your trait.
+If you need to initialize something in your trait when an event happens in the model, you can boot your trait.

 For example, if you have models with slug, you don't want to rewrite the slug creation logic in every model.
 Instead, you can define a trait, and use the creating event in the boot method: